ErosMLima/Instagram/README.md

-🤖 Eros Moura Lima 🚀
+🤖 Instagram Clone 🚀

-Teste criando a tela do Instagram

-Nesta aula aprendi a utilizar melhor Flexbox, e fiz a interface de login do Instagram!

-Clone e abra (o arquivo index.html) no seu browser para ver a página html.
+Test my Instagram page clicking in the link in the Readme.

+In this class I learn how to use better Flexbox,  and make the interface of login of Instagram!

 Thanks!